 Stopping the Addiction: Three Main Methods of Opiate Detox

 Withdrawal from opiate addiction can be extremely uncomfortable.
-For this reason, opiate withdrawal and detox remains the primary impediment to stopping the cycles of addiction to opiates.
+For this reason, opiate withdrawal and detox remain the primary impediment to stopping the cycles of addiction to opiates.
 However, the science of addiction treatment has kept pace with the complexities of detox.

 There are now three main methods of opiate detox.
 These methods are adjusted according to how long an individual has been using opiates and the severity of the addiction.
 The goals are always to minimize pain and discomfort toward long-term recovery.